 Understanding Thermal Energy: The Foundation

 Thermal energy, at its core, is the total kinetic energy of the atoms and molecules within a substance.
-Imagine a bustling crowd; each person represents a molecule, and their constant movement – walking, running, jostling – represents the kinetic energy.
+Day to day, imagine a bustling crowd; each person represents a molecule, and their constant movement – walking, running, jostling – represents the kinetic energy.
 The faster they move, the more kinetic energy they possess.

 Here's a breakdown of key concepts: